juanmaroni/practice-langs/README.md

 ### Day 6
 I could have used a vector of chars to collect the input, but wanted to keep the original form.

-I decided to return the marker/message and the first time it appeared, just in case I needed everything later.
+I made a version that returns the marker/message and the first time it appeared, just in case I needed everything later.
+Changed it to only return the first appearance.

 It felt easy.